Photo Gallery E2: External Tank Corrosion

-Outdoor located tanks are obviously at risk, and require the same level of high quality protection as any exposed pipe run.
-Although almost all tanks will be supported by a cradle, its still possible to find some examples resting in dirt – thereby presenting a high corrosion condition at its contact point as well as an impossibility to ultrasonically test.
-While most tanks can be rehabilitated by the removal of the old coating and application of something more effective, ignoring the problem then produces a secondary outer corrosion condition along the pathway of the water leak.
+Outdoor located tanks are obviously at greater risk, and require the same level of high quality protection as any exposed pipe run.
+Although almost all cylindrical tanks will be supported by a cradle, its still possible to find some examples resting in dirt – thereby presenting a high corrosion condition at its contact point as well as an impossibility to ultrasonically test.
+While most tanks can be rehabilitated by the removal of the old coating and application of something more effective, ignoring the problem then produces a secondary outer corrosion condition along the downward pathway of the water leak.

-Failures and Repairs
+Leaks and Repairs

-Failures and Repairs
+Leaks and Repairs

-External Corrosion
+External Tank Corrosion

-External Corrosion
+External Tank Corrosion

 Domestic Water Storage